4nder123/F1InputTelemetry/README.md

 2.  **Run:** Place the `.exe` in a folder of your choice and run it.
 A `settings.yaml` file will be created in the same directory.
 3.  **Play:** The overlay will now appear and display your inputs while you are in a session.
 You can customize the application by editing the `settings.yaml` file (close and restart the application for changes to take effect).

+> ⚠️ **Important:**
+> - The game cannot be in fullscreen mode.
+It must be in **windowed borderless mode** for the overlay to display correctly.
-> ⚠️ **Important:** If you change or have changed the **IP address, port, or send rate** in your game’s telemetry settings, you must also update those same values in the `settings.yaml` file to ensure the overlay works correctly.
+> - If you change or have changed the **IP address, port, or send rate** in your game’s telemetry settings, you must also update those same values in the `settings.yaml` file to ensure the overlay works correctly.

 ## Configuration